AdaCore/learn/lectures/01_Overview/book/04_Ten_Bouncing_Balls.rst

 Randomization
 ---------------------------------------------------------------------

 We're now going to do something more complicated, which is random number generation.
 As a matter of fact, if you're already accustomed to doing that in other languages, such as C, C++ or Java, it will be very similar.
 We want to construct a random number and, for doing so, we are going to use a function that returns a value from 0 to 1, and then manipulate this value to create something that looks like our expectation.
 In Ada, there is a standard library that provides such a function, which is called *Ada.Numerics.Float_Random*.
-This is why we're adding a dependency on our program using these **with** and **use** clauses:
+This is why we're adding a dependency on our program using these :ada:`with` and :ada:`use` clauses:

 .. code:: ada